maxtoroq/maxtoroq.github.io/XCST/c/_fallback.md

 ## Notes

-Currently in XCST 1.0 there's no much use for `c:fallback`, except to handle unknown extension instructions.
+In XCST 1.0 there's not much use for `c:fallback`, except to handle unknown extension instructions.

 ## Examples